4.96 from 161 votes

 Nutella Stuffed Cookies - made with brown butter and sprinkled with sea salt! || Sugar Spun Run

-I’ve already talked here and here (and about a half dozen other places on the blog) about the joys of baking with browned butter.
+I’ve already talked in my brown butter and bourbon cookies and brown butter chocolate chip cookies (and about a half dozen other places on the blog) about the joys of baking with browned butter.

 If you haven’t browned butter yourself yet, that’s going to have to change because it is essential for the best possible cookie dough and flavor, and ultimate Nutella stuffed cookies.
 It’s amazing how such a simple technique can take a standard cookie dough and transform it into something amazing, but it can!